 The number of Krispy Kreme stores partnered with Too Good To Go – making sure doughnuts left in the last hour before closing go to people who can enjoy them.

-The amount of waste from our manufacturing sites diverted from landfill and managed sustainably, in partnership with Veolia.
+The amount of waste from our manufacturing sites diverted from landfill and managed sustainably, in partnership with Panda.

 Our target for food waste reduction in our retail shops in 2023.

 Reduce, reuse, and recycle, here’s how we are cutting down on that pesky p-word.